-And equity asks us to disrupt the status quo and incorporate everyone’s needs, assets, and perspectives into the design and implementation of their processes, their policies, their activities, and their decision-making.
+And equity asks us to disrupt the status quo and incorporate everyone’s needs, assets, and perspectives into the design and implementation of their processes, policies, their activities, and their decision-making.

 A follow-up question that I ask after we go over what these terms mean is:

 I am going to burst some bubbles here.
-Most of the time, my clients have been doing their DEI work believing that they were focused on inclusion and equity when all of their efforts have really been focused only on diversity.
+Most of the time, my clients have been doing their DEI work believing that they were focused on inclusion and equity when all of their efforts have been focused only on diversity.

 Hiring more Black, Indigenous, and People of color?
 Diversity.
 Trying to get more folks of color into the leadership?
 Diversity.
 Asking for demographics during onboarding?
 Diversity.